sourcegraph/sourcegraph-public-snapshot/doc/cli/references/batch/preview.md

     	Log GraphQL requests and responses to stdout
   -f string
     	The batch spec file to read.
+  -force-override-ignore
+    	Do not ignore repositories that have a .batchignore file.
   -get-curl
     	Print the curl command for executing this query and exit (WARNING: includes printing your access token!)
   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -j int
     	The maximum number of parallel jobs.
-Default is GOMAXPROCS. (default 8) -keep-logs
+Default is GOMAXPROCS. (default 16) -keep-logs
     	Retain logs after executing steps.
   -n string